AllefDouglasDev/lav-backend/README.md

  - [ ] Criar order
  - [ ] Processar payment
  - [ ] Atualizar order após payment "aprovado"

+# Descrição

+   - Implementação dos microserviços que compõem o sistema Lav, tema do TCC da Pós Graduação em Arquitetura de Software Distribuído na IGTI.

+   - Implementation of the microservices that make up the Lav system, theme of the Postgraduate Course in Distributed Software Architecture at IGTI.

+# Dependências

+  - Node JS ^12.0.0
+  - MongoDB
+  - RabbitMQ

+  - Todas as depêndencias podem ser containers docker.
+Utilizo apenas o RabbitMQ no docker, porém as nada impede de utilizar para as demais dependências.
+No desenvolvimento, foi utilizado MongoDB Cloud no http://www.mlab.com.

+  - All dependencies can be docker containers.
+I only use RabbitMQ in the docker, but nothing prevents them from being used for other dependencies.
+In the development, MongoDB Cloud was used at http://www.mlab.com.

 # Start